Allegiance bias: History

-“Therapeutic allegiance of the experimenter was first used by Luborsky Singer, and Luborsky" in a journal article published in 1975.
+"Therapeutic allegiance of the experimenter was first used by Luborsky Singer, and Luborsky" in a journal article published in 1975.
 The basis of their study looked for comparisons among some psychotherapy practices.
 They found that patients fared better when combined treatments of therapies were used versus only one treatment applied.
 They found the strongest allegiance are those therapists who are the authors of new implemented practices or supervise others in a practice.
 They will tend to use their treatment more often.

 Psychotherapy

-Some reasons why this is occurs in psychotherapy is that there are many new therapies being implemented and researched.
+One reason why this occurs in psychotherapy is that there are many new therapies being implemented and researched.
 Supported research explains that those who develop "specific psychotherapy treatments show more interest for the evidence-based practice of their own therapies compared to others."